Zamiell/isaac-faq/misc/Blog-Response.md

 This is the only concluding point of Jill's that I agree with and does not seem to be a misrepresentation.
 If IsaacScript is branded as a solution to "every Isaac modding problem", then that is obviously a mistake, and I apologize if that appears to be the case.
 To be fair though, I don't think anyone is claiming that IsaacScript solves every single modding problem.
 The IsaacScript webpage does a pretty decent job of explaining what IsaacScript is, what situations it is good for, and who should use it.
 But the website is always open to improvement, and maybe it should be updated to have stronger wording to ward away beginners (see #4 above).
 If you want to help, I'm open to PRs.

 Overall, Jill brought up a bunch of good points in this blog, but also advertised plenty of misinformation and showcased a big lack of understanding about the tool.
 To be fair to Jill, I don't think anyone should expect her to be an expert in IsaacScript after a day or two of messing around with it.
-But on the other hand, I feel like it would have been much more straightforward to simply *ask about these problems in the IsaacScript Discord* instead of writing a huge blog post, since myself or others in the Discord server could have easily disspelled these misunderstandings/falsehoods before being published.
+But on the other hand, I feel like it would have been much more straightforward to simply *ask about these problems in the IsaacScript Discord* instead of writing a huge blog post, since myself or others in the Discord server could have easily dispelled these misunderstandings/falsehoods before being published.

 While Jill's post had a negative tone to it, there are a few other people in the modding community who have had negative things to say about IsaacScript in the past.
 To those detractors, hopefully this post helped alleviate some of your specific concerns!